AllureOfTheStars/Allure/README.md

 If you use the numeric keypad, use the NumLock key on your keyboard to toggle the game keyboard mode.
 With NumLock off, you walk with the numeric keys and run with Shift (or Control) and the keys.
-When you turn NumLock on, the special key setup instills good playing habits by setting the run command (which automatically stops at threats) as the default and requiring Shift for walking step by step (which is error-prone).
+When you turn NumLock on, the reversed key setup enforces good playing habits by setting as the default the run command (which automatically stops at threats, keeping you safe) and requiring Shift for the error-prone step by step walking.

-If you don't have a numeric keypad, you can use laptop keys (uk8o79jl) or you can enable in the config file the Vi keys (aka roguelike keys).
+If you don't have a numeric keypad, you can use laptop keys (uk8o79jl) or you can enable the Vi keys (aka roguelike keys) in the config file.

 Compilation from source